Pink outdoor paint: the 2024 exteriors trend

 When decorating outdoors, it’s important to use the right paint.
 Exterior paint encompasses masonry paint, wood paint and metal paint (as well as wood stains and varnishes).
 Our exterior paints are formulated to be hard-wearing and durable.
-They are sprayable through an airless spray gun too.
-So, you’ll find the ideal formulation for garden furniture paint, decking and other woodwork, railings and fences, and exterior walls and doors.
+They are sprayable through an airless sprayer too.
+So, you’ll find the ideal formulation for garden furniture paint, decking, summerhouse or shed and other woodwork, railings and fences, and exterior walls and doors.

 This year, more than ever, we’re getting bolder with garden colours.
 Flowers aren’t the only way to add variety, vibrancy and interest.
-There are many garden shades of colour in paint form.
-And the one that’s guaranteed to bring cheer is pink.
+There are many shades of garden paint colour and the one that’s guaranteed to bring cheer is pink.

 Five ways to introduce pink to your outdoor area

-A totally pink house with matching garden accessories is a pretty niche aspiration.
+A totally pink house with matching garden accessories is a pretty niche aspiration (unless you’re Barbie of course).
 But introducing touches of warmth, happiness and natural freshness with touches of pink exterior paint is a growing trend.